The best aged Kentucky Bourbons and Tennessee Whiskeys are the Cognacs of the country. And their flavors really amp up barbecue sauce.

 Whiskey BBQ Sauce Recipe

-Tennessee whiskey is the key to this delicious BBQ sauce recipe, a perfect compliment to countless BBQ and grilling main dishes.
+Tennessee whiskey is the key to this delicious BBQ sauce recipe, a perfect complement to countless BBQ and grilling main dishes.
 We keep the other ingredients to a minimum to showcase the complexity of flavor whiskey provides.

 Course.
 Sauces and Condiments.